DreamingInBinary/Swiftjective-C/_posts/2021-03-12-Introducing-The-Daily-iOS.md

 <span class="font-mono font-bold">Finally, using a Siri Shortcut...</span>
 - Pick a random code sample and article
+- Parse its json
 - Generate the image mentioned above
 - Create the text for the tweet with a sanitized URL
 - Resize it for ideal Twitter media viewing
 - Upload the image somewhere to get a URL to it
 - Hit Buffer's API to schedule the tweet
-- While doing this twice daily
+- While doing this twice daily, fully automated

 Done and dusted.